How to get rid of chin acne without declaring war on your face

 Sometimes.
 Not always.

-The adult-acne review by Bagatin and colleagues notes that adult acne commonly affects the lower face, including the chin and mandibular area, and that many people report premenstrual flares.
+A 2023 adult-acne study[2] notes that adult acne commonly affects the lower face, including the chin and mandibular area, and that many people report premenstrual flares.
 That does not mean every chin spot is a hormone emergency.
 It means the pattern is worth noticing.
+If your biggest clue is monthly timing, read the focused guide to pimples before your period.

 Think "hormonal pattern" if your chin acne is: